For questions regarding product orders, donations,

 How did the church react?
 In variety of ways, some of which were very good.
 People began seeking the Lord, and the Lord answered through what is often called “The Jesus People Movement,” “The Charismatic Movement,” “The Word of Faith Movement,” “The Lay Witness Renewal,” etc. These revivals were not spearheaded by any individual, yet they had worldwide impact.
 Truly, these were mighty moves of God’s Spirit.

-Yet, as a whole, the church responded by promoting political involvement as the answer to society’s woes.
+Yet, the church responded by promoting political involvement as the answer to society’s woes.
 Make no mistake—Christians who live in a country that provides them the freedom to govern through voting or holding political office have a responsibility to participate.
-However, for many, politics has not been a weapon against the moral decline; it has been the only weapon.
+However, for many, politics has been the only weapon against the moral decline.

 Calvin Coolidge, the thirtieth president of the United States, declared, “The foundations of our society and our government rest so much on the teachings of the Bible that it would be difficult to support them [the foundations of society] if faith in these teachings would cease to be practically universal in our country” (brackets mine).